The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Indicators of Compromise

-• Suspicious Java Web Start or applet executions from untrusted sources
+• Java Web Start (javaws) or applet execution events sourced from untrusted internet domains

 Detection Strategies